ManApart/quest-command/src/readme.md

 * some locations can only be accessed from other locations etc
 * use dagger on self could test use interface and drop health (even if it's kinda dark)
 * Story manager listens to all events, compares plot point criteria to each event to see if plot point should run

+* Inventory management be event based
+* Eating food removes it from inventory
+* Inventory command lists count of identical items